Pedal Bushing Repair Kit Procedure

 The bushing thread repair systems consist of a kit (figure 2).
 There will be two special oversized taps plus bushings that are left-hand and right-hand threading.
 The taps include a long pilot section that acts as a reamer to remove any remaining thread inside the crank and to size the hole correctly for the larger threading.

 When thread standards are described, it is from the outside diameter of the thread, which is the external thread.
 Bicycle pedals are commonly a 9/16" x 20 threads per inch.
 The inside diameter of the internal thread (the “nut”) must be smaller.
 Measured in millimeters, the OD of the pedal is typically 14.2mm.
 For cranks the internal thread is nominally 13mm.
 This allows overlap of the thread.
-Failed internal threads will looks flattened and have a larger inside diameter (figure 3).
+Failed internal threads will look flattened and have a larger inside diameter (figure 3).

 The pedal bushing repair kit taps will increase the size of the crank thread to accept a bushing of 5/8" x 20 TPI threading.
 The inside of this pedal bushing is sized to accept the 9/16" x 20 TPI bicycle pedal thread standard.
 This can be a good repair when done correctly.
 However, the pedal should not be over torqued even with the bushing in place.
 The stress of tightening is ultimately still on the aluminum threads of the arm.